The siege of Vicksburg nearly kills us.

-Outside, the park’s Tour Road snakes along the Federal and then Confederate lines in a northern and a smaller, southern loop—sixteen miles of trails in all.
-Thirteen hundred monuments dot the landscape, putting in the same league as Gettysburg or Chickamauga as far as monumentation.
+Outside, the park’s Tour Road snakes along the Federal and then Confederate lines in a northern and a smaller, southern loop—sixteen miles of road in all.
+Thirteen hundred monuments dot the landscape, putting it in the same league as Gettysburg or Chickamauga as far as monumentation.
 Unlike those two battlefields, though, where there’s tremendous variety and character to the monuments, there’s a standardization about the monuments here from each state.
 Indiana’s look like thick, low rectangles, with inscriptions on their tabletop surfaces.
 Ohio’s looks like small, partially unrolled scrolls.
 Iowa’s look like mini Greek temples.

 One thing that really surprises me and which I like: a tremendous number of regimental colonels have monuments dedicated to them, ornamented with bas-relief portraits.
 Similarly, most general officers have larger-than-life busts on pedestals along the Tour Road.
 A few have statues.
 There are statues of a few governors on hand, too.

 Grant dominates the landscape.
 He sits astride his horse, Cincinnati, looking out across the battlescape.
 There are two carved granite benches that flank him, inviting visitors to sit a spell, but Grant’s pose does not suggest that he wants to chat.
-There’s no path up to the benches, easier, further discouraging visitation.
+There’s no path up to the benches, either, further discouraging visitation.
 Today’s raw, open sun and suffocating humidity discourage us, too.

 The only other Union officer who has an equestrian statues is Grant’s perpetual pain in the ass, John McClernand, who sits near the Iowa monument—which also includes a magnificent equestrian statue—on the southern end of the line.
 Leave it to McClernand to try to outshine his commander, even here, even now.
 Grant gave McClernand the boot after the corps commander issued an order to his men patting them—and himself—on the back for action on May 22 while badmouthing the other corps.